 Here is a great and a very funny video blog that I found about cloths for training and performing called:

-From time to time you tell yourself "ahhhhh i will never be able to do this".
+From time to time you tell yourself "ahhhhh i will never be

 Most of the time YOU ARE WRONG!

-I find myself saying that, in many occasions, when i really want someone to tell me "You can do it!"
+I find myself saying that, in many occasions, when i really want

-Well, i'm here to tell you that you CAN do it.
-You can do anything you set your mind on doing, and this are not just words.
+do it.
+You can do anything you set your mind on doing, and this are not just

 I should respect my body, enjoy it and take a GOOD care of it.